eddie-energy/eddie/docs/3-extending/region-connector/frontend.md

 Fields and instructions should be provided in English and use the same terminology as the permission administrator.
 Help texts on input fields are encouraged to guide the user in providing the correct information.

+The [`PermissionRequestFormBase`](https://github.com/eddie-energy/eddie/blob/main/region-connectors/shared/src/main/web/permission-request-form-base.js) class provides helpers for sending the permission request, retrieving status updates, and sending user notifications.
+To send permission requests through the base class a form with the id `request-form` has to be present and the custom element has to override the `handleSubmit` method.
+This method is responsible for creating the payload and sending the request to the region connector.

+To retrieve updates on the permission request status the element can subscribe to `eddie-request-status` events.
+The event detail will include a `status` property matching the status.

 ```javascript
 import { html } from "lit";